Update on Fortive Corporation (NYSE:FTV) for the day

 Performance:

-The performance week for Fortive Corporation is at -0.85% while the performance month is at -2.47%.
-The quarterly and half-yearly performance stats are 5.50% and *TBA respectively.
+The performance week for Fortive Corporation is at -0.39% while the performance month is at -0.42%.
+The quarterly and half-yearly performance stats are 6.91% and 13.91% respectively.

 The current operating margin for Fortive Corporation is at 20.20%.